Hardin-Simmons University offers teacher preparation for the following four certification levels:

 Hardin-Simmons offers teacher preparation programs for Early Childhood - Grade 12 (all-level) certification in Art, Music, Physical Education, Spanish, and Theater.
 Students must complete general education curriculum, courses in the EC-12 major, and professional development courses.

-STUDENT TEACHING: Six hours of the professional development/education minor course work at all levels of certification and in all areas of certification are student teaching.
+Six hours of the professional development/education minor course work at all levels of certification and in all areas of certification are student teaching.
 Student teaching involves a semester, all-day field experience.
 Students must apply for student teaching in the Dean's office the semester prior to student teaching.

-SPECIAL EDUCATION: Hardin-Simmons offers supplemental certification in Special Education.
+Hardin-Simmons offers supplemental certification in Special Education.
 The Director of the Center for Literacy and Learning will advise all Special Education teacher preparation students.

-ADMISSION: Admission to the teacher education program of the University is by application to the dean of the Irvin School of Education preferably upon completion of 36 semester hours.
+Admission to the teacher education program of the University is by application to the Dean of the Irvin School of Education preferably upon completion of 36 semester hours.
 A candidate for admission must complete the Application for Admission to Teacher Education.
-He/she must meet all University approved standards to be admitted including, but not limited to minimum achieved 2.8 gpa, have a degree plan on file, demonstrated proficiency in reading, oral and written communication, and mathematics.
+He/she must met all University approved standards to be admitted including, but not limited to minimum achieved 2.8 gpa, have a degree plan on file, demonstrated proficiency in reading, oral and written communication, and mathematics.
 Admission policy and standards for admission are available upon request in the dean's office, Irvin School of Education.
-All standards must be met prior to making application to the teacher preparation program and to enrolling in any rpofessional development course.
+All standards must be met prior to making application to the teacher preparation program and to enrolling in any professional development course.
 Students who plan to make application to the teacher preparation program are encouraged to obtain the admission policy and standards for admission as early as possible to avoid delays in the admission process.
 All students interested in the teacher preparation program at HSU should meet with the HSU Certification Officer in Abilene Hall to discuss the teacher preparation program and admission requirements.

 The HSU teacher education program is approved by the State Board of Education as a Center for Professional Development and Technology.
 One requirement for being a center is that there be field-basing within the teacher preparation program.
 Those courses that have a field-based component require students to interact with public school students and teachers at a public school site.

-CERTIFICATION: Nothwithstanding the fact that a student has been retained in teacher education to the point of completing all academic requirements, University recommendation for certification of the candidate is contingent upon evidence of having fulfilled all requirements and standards of the teacher education program of the unviersity.
+Nothwithstanding the fact that a student has been retained in teacher education to the point of completing all academic requirements, University recommendation for certification of the candidate is contingent upon evidence of having fulfilled all requirements and standards of the teacher education program of the unviersity.
 This is determined by a final review of the candidate's complete record as concerns: (1) academic record, (2) student teaching, (3) professional ethics, and (4) passing the required state mandated TExES examinations.
 The HSU Certification Officer recommends graduates to the State Board for Educator Certification/TEA for certification when all certification requirements have been met.

 No student is eligible to be recommended for certification if he/she has a grade of D or unsatisfactory in his/her area(s) of preparation/teaching field(s), PSYC 3333, or in any course in pedagogy and professional development.
 Certification and/or eligibility for certification are NOT requirements for graduation.